KarelZe/edu/maschinelles-lernen/01_self_test.md

   * **Bias**:
     * $$\mathbb{E}_{x, y}\left[\left(\hat{f}_{*}(\boldsymbol{x})-f(\boldsymbol{x})\right)^{2}\right]$$
     * Bias is the difference between the true function and the "best" estimate of the model.
-  * Bias, variance and noise sum up to the true risk.
+  * Bias, variance, and noise sum up to the true risk.
 * _What is the advantage/disadvantage of k-fold CV vs. the Hold-out method?🧠_
   * k-Fold CV uses the entire data set for training, as the $$k$$-th fold is used for testing and the remaining folds are used for training.
 This is less wasteful compared to the Hold-Out-method, where a certain percentage of the data is exclusively reserved for testing.
   * On the other hand, is k-Fold CV more computationally expensive as it requires $$k$$ iterations to train the model.
 It also leads to more stable results though.
 In comparsion the Hold-out-method is less computationally expensive, as it requires only one run.